aliemteam/aliemcards/cards/pertussis/card.md

 ## CDC Clinical Case Definition of Pertussis

-Cough illness lasting ≥ 2 weeks without other apparent cause with 1 or more of:
+Cough illness lasting &ge; 2 weeks without other apparent cause with 1 or more of:

 - Cough paroxysms
 - Inspiratory whoop